XeraRequiem/VR-Disc-Golf/README.md

 Known Bugs:

     -Upward throws go further than intended
-    -Sometimes a hole will finish without all player's actually completing the hole.
-This is being investigated, but has something to do with the comparison function of Unity's GameObjects and the way turns are determined.
     -Initial throw order is incorrect.
 Player 1 is blue, player 2 is yellow, player 3 is gray, and player 4 is red.